vheikkiniemi/BasicsOfWebDevelopment2025S/Materials/Lecture-I.md

 ---

+### ✅ 4.1.
+What changes from desktop to mobile?
+1. **Hero section scales down**:
+   - The large hero image or banner in `<main>` becomes narrower and fits the screen width.
+   - Text and call-to-action buttons stack vertically for readability.

+2. **Single-column flow**:
+   - All elements stack vertically:
+     **Header → Nav → Main (Hero) → Article → Aside → Footer**.

+3. **Navigation adapts**:
+   - Horizontal nav becomes a stacked list or collapsible hamburger menu.

+4. **Article and Aside move down**:
+   - Instead of being beside the hero, they appear below it in natural reading order.

+5. **Spacing and touch optimization**:
+   - Increased padding for buttons and links.
+   - Larger font sizes for readability on small screens.

+---

 ## 5. 📰 Multi-Column Layout

 This approach displays content in **two or more columns**, often used in magazines, blogs, and news sites.